 To comment on these questions or my answers, visit its comment thread.

-Conclusion (1:07:51)
+Conclusion

-Be sure to check out my blog NoodleFood and to submit and vote on questions for upcoming episodes.
+Be sure to check out the topics scheduled for upcoming episodes!
+Don’t forget to submit and vote on questions for future episodes too!

 About Philosophy in Action Radio

-Philosophy in Action Radio applies rational principles to the challenges of real life in live internet radio shows on Sunday mornings and Wednesday evenings.
+Philosophy in Action Radio focuses on the application of rational principles to the challenges of real life.
+It broadcasts live on most Sunday mornings and many Thursday evenings over the internet.
 For information on upcoming shows, visit the Episodes on Tap.
 For podcasts of past shows, visit the Show Archives.

-Philosophy in Action's NewsletterPhilosophy in Action's Facebook PagePhilosophy in Action's Twitter StreamPhilosophy in Action's RSS FeedPhilosophy in Action's YouTube Channel
+Philosophy in Action's NewsletterPhilosophy in Action's Facebook PagePhilosophy in Action's Twitter StreamPhilosophy in Action's RSS FeedsPhilosophy in Action's Calendar

 Remember, you can automatically download podcasts of Philosophy in Action Radio by subscribing to Philosophy in Action’s Podcast RSS Feed: